pretzelhammer/chat-server/readme.md

 }
 ```

-For error handling, there's a bunch of little mundane things that we neglected, none of which are particularly interesting to write about.
+For error handling there's a bunch of little mundane things that we neglected, none of which are particularly interesting to write about.

 You can see the full source code with all logging and error handling [here](https://github.com/pretzelhammer/chat-server/blob/main/examples/server-18.rs).
 To see a diff against the previous version of the code run `just diff 17 18`.